 You will be compensated for your time, the inconvenience of having blood tests and procedures, and your travel expenses.
-The total amount compensated will be up to £705.
-If any extra visits are necessary these will be additionally compensated.
+The total amount compensated will be approximately £705-£795 depending on the exact number of visits, if you have longer visits to undertake lung function testing and collect sputum, whether any repeat or additional visits are necessary and whether you attend for an optional 12-month visit.

 Study reimbursement will be made by bank transfer, usually within six to eight weeks of your completion of the 6 month main study period, so please bring your bank details with you to your screening visit (no cash payments can be made).
 Should you decide to withdraw from the study before it is completed, payment will be pro rata (you will receive a proportion of the total amount).
+Payment for the optional 12-month visit will be made separately after completion of this visit.
 Your bank details will be stored for 7 years in accordance with University of Oxford financial policy.